 In compliance with Section 23 of the Education (Welfare) Act 2000, the Board of Management of the Convent Primary School has prepared and made available a Code of Behaviour for its Pupils, Staff and Parents.
 This policy was initially drafted in November 2009.
 The teachers, pupils, parents and Board of Management were all involved in drawing up this policy.
-It is being reviewed in 2017.
+It was reviewed in 2017 and now again in November 2019.